Martin-S-Weber/re-work/README.md

 We are assuming we've all been good citizens about how we implement our application.
 In particular, we believe FRP is the correct approach, and the implicated "reduce" mentality of having a local state and handling a passed argument (event, ...).
 We also believe in some FP basics, so we are not really interested in how the computation takes place, as long as the result of the computation is handed to us.
 In particular, we frown upon side-effects in computational code, like state updates.
 State either bubbles up to the top and can be passed around, or we frown and ponder how to get rid of it.

+### When Events Are All You Care About

+We have prepared so all we care about is the incoming events and the local state that we need as memory.
+In particular, there is no need to access external, global, write-able locations.
+Manipulations on the browser state will be done by our rendering framework (i.e., react) for us, all we are concerned about is computing data.
+Leaving out the corner cases that present a somewhat "meta" challenge to your application, i.e., management of the application _itself_ (which usually require fiddling with global mutable state), the normal application flow (and its computations and side-effects) are solely represented by the initial state, events flowing through the system and the handlers that react on them.

+If that is the case, we don't care _where_ we are computing the data.
+In particular, if we have an event router that is capable of dispatching the event to a separate js context, plus make the memory accessible (more on that later), we will happily have our event handlers run in a separate context, because all the data is available _as arguments_ to the event handler.
+So let's look at all the features of our re-frame app, above, and see if they would resist moving to a different js context.

 ### Functionality of Your Application

 We have approached our problem space by dividing it into layers.
 Querying over our know data.
 Computing the derived data from our input(s) and/or state(s).
 Displaying the data.
 Concering state-ful (internal to the application) updates, we have avoided them (and grouped it in a dirty namespace called ```*.util```), because the most important side-effect of our [SPA] is changing its display.